Texas A&M ousts rival Longhorns from CWS with 10-2 victory - WHIZ News

 The Aggies (43-19) spotted Texas (47-22) a two-run lead before taking control of the first CWS game between programs that had met 373 times since 1904.

-Their first win in five Omaha appearances since 1993 moved Texas A&M to another elimination game Tuesday against the loser of the Sunday night game between Oklahoma and Notre Dame.
+Their first win in five Omaha appearances since 1993 moved Texas A&M to another elimination game Tuesday against Notre Dame.
+Oklahoma beat Notre Dame 6-2 on Sunday night.

+Aggies starter Micah Dallas acknowledged there was added satisfaction to knocking out the Longhorns.

+“There is a little extra oomph behind everything, especially when it’s Texas, because you just look at the fan bases, there’s a lot of like genuine hate between each other,” Dallas said.
+“We kind of feed off of it.
+We respect them.
+They’re a great ballclub.
+But there’s a little more, I don’t know, competition.”

 Dallas had two forgettable outings for Texas Tech in the 2019 CWS, and things didn’t start great for him Sunday as the Longhorns scored single runs in the first two innings.
 He held them scoreless the next three before Palisch came on after the first two batters in the sixth reached.